Turing completeness

-In computability theory, a system of data-manipulation rules (such as a computer's instruction set, a programming language, or a cellular automaton) is said to be Turing-complete or computationally universal if it can be used to simulate any Turing machine (devised by English mathematician and computer scientist Alan Turing).
-This means that this system is able to recognize or decide other data-manipulation rule sets.
+In computability theory, a system of data-manipulation rules (such as a model of computation, a computer's instruction set, a programming language, or a cellular automaton) is said to be Turing-complete or computationally universal if it can be used to simulate any Turing machine (devised by English mathematician and computer scientist Alan Turing).
+This means that this system is able to recognize or decode other data-manipulation rule sets.
 Turing completeness is used as a way to express the power of such a data-manipulation rule set.
 Virtually all programming languages today are Turing-complete.